WMUL

 WMUL is a college broadcast radio station licensed to Marshall University in Huntington, West Virginia, serving Metro Huntington.
 The Marshall University Board of Governors owns WMUL's FCC license, and a board of directors composed of students and community volunteers, under the direction of Faculty Manager Dr. Charles G. Bailey, handles the day-to-day operations.

 Sports programming

 WMUL's sports department covers more Marshall sporting events live than any other media entity.
 It broadcasts all of Marshall's home college football games, which is a rare opportunity for college radio stations.
-It also broadcasts Marshall's home soccer, volleyball, basketball (men's and women's), and baseball games.
+It also broadcasts Marshall's home soccer, volleyball, basketball (men's and women's), softball, and baseball games.
 The station broadcasts some of Marshall's away football, baseball and women's basketball games, and is the exclusive home of the 2013 Conference USA Champion Marshall Softball team.

 News programming

 The news department broadcasts newsbriefs at the top of the hour from 12-3 p.m.
 Monday-Friday.
 The flagship broadcast, "The 5 p.m.
 Edition of NewsCenter 88," runs for 30 minutes and covers events happening around Marshall, the Huntington Tri-State region, and the rest of the nation.
 It also includes the five-minute "FM 88 Sports Report" and a minute-long "Metro Huntington Weather Forecast."
 The station also produces news/talk shows each semester and occasionally produces and airs the "Insight Into Old Main" series, dealing with various parts of the Marshall University administration.